 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Our canine companions are amazing!
 They offer us unconditional love, unlimited snuggles, opportunities for adventure, and more.
 They ask so little in return from us.
-Therefore, when our pups are not happy and healthy, we look for ways to combat whatever might be ailing them.
+Therefore, when my pups are not happy and healthy, I look for ways to combat whatever might be ailing them.
 One issue that plagues many otherwise healthy dogs is separation anxiety, and we pet parents may feel as if the issue is our fault because we can’t be without furry friends 24/7.

 Have you ever returned home, even after a quick run to the store, only to find garbage strewn throughout the house or a favorite pillow torn to bits?
 Maybe your dog whines and barks excessively while you’re away, even if you walk to the mailbox and back.
 Perhaps Fido urinates or defecates if you step out, even though you took him out for a potty break just before you left.
 Have you noticed scratch marks on the door after you left to run errands?
 All of these are symptoms of separation anxiety.